 Melbourne is expecting one million new residents in the next decade and the city is growing and changing rapidly, including the outer and growth suburbs.
 A lot more can be made of the city’s 400-plus bus routes to help our growing population move around faster and easier.

-Our discussion paper Get on board: making the most of Melbourne’s buses shows that there is a big opportunity for reform founded on good route design, cheaper fares and more frequent services.
+Our discussion paper Get on board: making the most of Melbourne’s buses [in text link] shows that there is a big opportunity for reform founded on good route design, cheaper fares and more frequent services.
 We found challenges with the existing network that make it difficult for buses to compete with cars and other transport.
 Low frequency, limited operating hours, and indirect routes can make buses a less attractive transport option.

 Bus stops generally have fewer features than other modes of transport – such as real-time information on arrival times – which impacts people’s decision to use the bus.
 Physical access to buses and bus stop infrastructure like kerbs and pedestrian crossings could be improved, especially for those with mobility challenges.